RTEMS/rtems-docs/user/start/bsp-build.rst

     config.status: creating Makefile

-Building the BSP is the third step.
+Building the BSP is the forth step.

 .. code-block:: none